 - making stuff…paper crafting, baking, jam making, planting

 Being creative relaxes me.
-I feel a sense of accomplishment when I make something that my I, my family and friends can enjoy.
+I feel a sense of accomplishment when I make something that I or, my family and friends can enjoy.
 I love how it makes me feel to be able to give a gift that I have made with that person in mind.
 Using my creative abilities for something other than children’s activities makes my self worth soar.

 - reading a book in the sunshine